 Herbert Scoville Jr. Peace Fellowship

 The Herbert Scoville Jr. Peace Fellowship is a highly competitive national fellowship program that provides recent college and graduate school alumni with the funding and opportunity to work with senior-level policy experts at one of more than two dozen leading think tanks and advocacy groups in Washington, DC for six to nine months.
-Scoville Fellows may focus on arms control and nonproliferation, conflict prevention and resolution, defense budget, diplomacy, environmental and energy security, terrorism prevention, and other international security issues.
+Scoville Fellows create a project, in partnership with their host organization, related on of four broad areas: nuclear nonproliferation and WMD, climate and security nexus, peacebuilding and conflict resolution, or emerging technology threats.
 They attend policy talks, Congressional hearings, coalition meetings, and small group events with experts in government and NGOs arranged by the fellowship, and receive active mentoring and networking from the board of directors and former fellows.
 Many Scoville Fellows have gone on to prominent positions in the field of peace and security with the Federal Government, domestic and international NGOs, academia, and media.
-The fellowship recruits from across the U.S. twice a year and provides a salary, benefits, travel expenses to DC for interviews and moving, in addition to a small stipend for attending conferences, policy courses, and foreign language classes.
+The fellowship recruits from across the U.S. twice a year.

 - Candidates are required to have completed a baccalaureate degree by the time the fellowship commences.